 - 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC - 2.
-RPAS CAR requirements -All RPAS operating over 400' altitude must conform to a Manufacturer Declaration/Safety Assurance provision, either MAAC's or another manufacturer. - 3.
-Club/Site/Event requirements RPAS is to be in good flying and control condition. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements..
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event Template - 2.
+RPAS CAR requirements There are no CAR restrictions on RPAS models operated below 400'.
+To operate above 400', all RPAS must conform to the MAAC Manufacturer Declaration/Safety Assurance provisions. - 3.
+Club/Site/Event requirements The Maximum sound level allowed for all craft at KWFD Field is 96dBa. - For propeller powered aircraft, the sound measurement shall be taken on the grass with a sound meter set placed downwind, twenty-five feet from the model centerline, line with the prop arc at twenty-four inches in height.
+The sound meter shall be pointed directly at the model and perpendicular to the fuselage.
+The model being measured shall have its engine run at full power for the sound test. - For craft with no propellers, the measurement is taken perpendicular to the model centreline using the same criteria. - 4.
+MAAC Add-on requirements MAAC will specify as required.
+RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+All event visitors must be briefed to ensure compliance with these requirements.